Escitalopram: Psychomotor effects

 The most common effect is fatigue or somnolence, particularly in older adults, although patients with pre-existing daytime sleepiness and fatigue may experience paradoxical improvement of these symptoms.

 Escitalopram has not been shown to affect serial reaction time, logical reasoning, serial subtraction, multitasking, or Mackworth Clock task performance.

-Sexual dysfunction
+Post-SSRI sexual dysfunction

-Some people experience persistent sexual side effects when taking SSRIs or after discontinuing them.
-Symptoms of medication-induced sexual dysfunction from antidepressants include difficulty with orgasm, erection, or ejaculation.
-Other symptoms may be genital anesthesia, anhedonia, decreased libido, vaginal lubrication issues, and nipple insensitivity in women.
-Rates are unknown, and there is no established treatment.
+Post-SSRI sexual dysfunction (PSSD) is an iatrogenic condition in which sexual side effects persist after discontinuation of serotonin reuptake inhibiting antidepressants, including escitalopram.
+Characteristic symptoms include genital numbness, pleasureless or weak orgasm, loss of libido, and erectile dysfunction; non-sexual symptoms such as emotional blunting and cognitive impairment may also occur.
+The condition can arise after even brief exposure to a serotonin reuptake inhibitor and may persist indefinitely; there is currently no established treatment.
+The DSM-5 noted in 2013 that serotonin reuptake inhibitor-induced sexual dysfunction may persist after the agent is discontinued.

+A 2023 retrospective cohort study of over 12,000 males estimated the risk of irreversible sexual dysfunction at approximately 0.46% of patients treated with serotonergic antidepressants, including SSRIs, though the actual prevalence remains uncertain and the condition is likely underreported.
+A 2023 systematic review found that escitalopram was the single most frequently reported SSRI in PSSD case reports, followed by citalopram, paroxetine, sertraline, and fluoxetine.

+In 2019, the European Medicines Agency's Pharmacovigilance Risk Assessment Committee (PRAC) recommended that product labels for all SSRIs and SNRIs, including escitalopram, be updated to state that sexual dysfunction may be long-lasting even after treatment is stopped.
+Health Canada followed with similar label updates in 2021.
+In 2024, Australia's Therapeutic Goods Administration aligned all SSRI and SNRI product information to reflect this risk.

 Pregnancy

 Antidepressant exposure (including escitalopram) is associated with shorter duration of pregnancy (by three days), increased risk of preterm delivery (by 55%), lower birth weight (by 75 g), and lower Apgar scores (by <0.4 points).
 Antidepressant exposure is not associated with an increased risk of spontaneous abortion.
 There is a tentative association of SSRI use during pregnancy with heart problems in the baby.
 The advantages of their use during pregnancy may thus not outweigh the possible negative effects on the baby.